VAT – Trade between Ireland and Great Britain

 - VAT incurred in Ireland by GB traders.

-If you have suffered VAT in GB before the end of the transition period, you can request a refund of that VAT.
-This request must be made before 31 March 2021 using the EVR system
+If you have suffered VAT in GB you can request a refund of that VAT.
+This request must be made directly to Her Majesty's Revenue and Customs (HMRC)

 The EVR system can be used to reclaim VAT expended on goods in Northern Ireland.
 To facilitate this, the VAT Directive has been amended.
 The amendment provides that traders in NI should use an alternative VAT number for the purpose of transactions relating to goods with the EU.
 The prefix 'XI' should be included in NI trader’s VAT number in those transactions.
 This is in line with the Protocol on Ireland/Northern Ireland.